MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX Try to figure out scoring for C167: Middle-posterior dorsal neural spines, prespinal and postspinal laminae: form mediolaterally wide surfaces, with little anterior relief, ‘infilling’ the prespinal and postspinal fossae (0); form distinct mediolaterally narrow ridges or laminae along the midline of the prespinal and postspinal fossae (1) (Mannion et al., 2013).

+XXX Compare the Archbishop with the Potter Creek vertebra described in Jensen 1987, p.
+606.

+XXX The Archbishop dorsals used to be on display: include photo of the display label about the "huge amphibious reptile".

 #### Dorsal vertebral neural spine C

 ![Composite view of Dorsal vertebral neural spine C](figures/export/dorsal-spine-c-composite.jpeg)